 Looking Back to Get Ahead in the New Year

 As the world has learned to coexist with the pandemic and move towards the ”next normal”, eCommerce growth has begun to stabilize.
-On a global scale, Insider’s most recent Global eCommerce Forecast predicted that 2021 would end with approximately $4.921 trillion spent online, while spending in the United States peaked at $768 billion, according to a Statista report released in January 2022.
+On a global scale, Insider’s recent Global eCommerce Forecast predicted that 2021 would end with approximately $4.921 trillion spent online, while spending in the United States peaked at $768 billion, according to a Statista report released in January 2022.

 Even with the resurgence of in-person shopping since the height of the pandemic, eCommerce penetration has kept a positive trajectory.
-McKinsey found that consumer online penetration in October 2021 remained about 30 percent above pre-pandemic levels in the U.S., meaning that the overall exodus to digital storefronts will continue into next year.
+McKinsey found that consumer online penetration in October 2021 remained about 30% above pre-pandemic levels in the U.S., meaning that the overall exodus to digital storefronts will continue into next year.

 With the table thus set for the continued importance of online shopping, it’s an ideal time to start planning your annual eCommerce strategy.
 Our recommendation is that whether you experienced success in 2021 or need to go back to the drawing board, the road to improvement lies in effectively using the experiences and data of the previous year.